- Activation Key

 Compute Profiles specify default attributes for new virtual machines on a compute resource.

 - Compute Resource

 A Compute Resource is virtual or cloud infrastructure, which Red Hat Satellite 6 uses for deployment of hosts and systems.
-Examples include Red Hat Enterprise Virtualization Manager, OpenStack, Amazon EC2, and VMware vSphere.
+Examples include Red Hat Enterprise Virtualization Manager, OpenStack, EC2, and VMWare.

 Content includes software packages (RPM files) and Puppet modules.
 These are synchronized into the Library and then promoted into Life Cycle Environments using Content Views so that they can be consumed by Hosts.